 - Your pay period election is available to you for reimbursement at the time it is deducted from each pay period.

-- Services for dependent care can use the FSA debit card, or can be claimed as a Child Care Credit on your federal tax return, but not both.
+- Services for dependent care can use the FSA debit card or can be claimed as a Child Care Credit on your federal tax return, but not both.
 You may want to consult with a tax advisor to determine which method is best for you.

-- Minimum contribution is $10 per month.
+- The minimum contribution is $10 per month.